adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 	/* state e.g. AJAX loading */
 	.searchResults-isLoading {}

-The key points are as follows:
+Notes:

-- Component and state are delimitted by a dash
+- Component and state are both delimitted by a dash
 - Each segment is written with lowerCamelCase
 - Every class is always prefixed with the module name